 People are invited to contribute original digital content, including photographs, video, audio, and stories related to memorials, community meetings, rallies, and protests occurring in Baltimore and the surrounding Baltimore County and City neighborhoods.
 Contributed content is publicly available and is subject to an evaluation process.
 Materials containing unrelated or offensive content will not be accepted.
 Some materials that are relevant to the collection may be marked as private and made available only to researchers, including materials containing content that could be incriminating.

-Preserve the Baltimore Uprising is a collaborative project of the Maryland Historical Society, Baltimore-area university faculty members, museums, and community organizations.
-If you are interested in joining our efforts to Preserve the Baltimore Uprising, please contact Joe Tropea at the Maryland Historical Society or Denise Meringolo at UMBC.
+Preserve the Baltimore Uprising is a collaborative project of the Maryland Center for History and Culture, Baltimore-area university faculty members, museums, and community organizations.
+If you are interested in joining our efforts to Preserve the Baltimore Uprising, please contact Joe Tropea at the Maryland Center for History and Culture (email@example.com) or Denise Meringolo at UMBC (firstname.lastname@example.org).

-The Maryland Historical Society does not hold copyright to the material in the Preserve the Baltimore Uprising Project archive.
-As such, the Maryland Historical Society and its project partners are not positioned to grant permission to or “approve” requests from third parties to make use of content in the collection.
+The Maryland Center for History and Culture does not hold copyright to the material in the Preserve the Baltimore Uprising Project archive.
+As such, the Maryland Center for History and Culture and its project partners are not positioned to grant permission to or “approve” requests from third parties to make use of content in the collection.

-Contact the Imaging Services Department at MdHS (email@example.com) for referral to the original contributor regarding use of his or her content
+For materials submitted prior to June 2020, previous terms and conditions apply.
+For any pre-June 2020 materials, contact the Imaging Services Department at the Maryland Center for History and Culture (email@example.com) for referral to the original contributor regarding use of his or her content

 - Content is related to protests and unrest related to the 21st Century Civil Rights Movement in Baltimore, beginning with the events surrounding the death of Freddie Gray in Baltimore, MD, on April 19, 2015 as outlined above.